mapado/watch-module/README.md

 # watch-module

-A Javascript module watcher to work locally with package.
+A Javascript module watcher to work locally with packages.

 Replace the "not-really-functionnal" npm | yarn link.